Sharing research with fellow artists can be an energising moment in a project’s evolution.

-In response to approaches made by artists, ID is inviting five artists to open up their current research, with a focus of researching through (rather than about) dancing, teaching and making.
+In response to approaches made by artists, Independent Dance, in partnership with Siobhan Davies Dance, is inviting five artists to open up their current research, with a focus of researching through (rather than about) dancing, teaching and making.
 The artists will share their practice-based research in an informal, facilitated and inquisitive space of peers.

 Each morning will have a different format, based on each artist’s inquiry.
 For those attending, it is an opportunity to experience and contribute to evolving ideas.